 - Super Tickets to shows, music or sports events can be claimed every six months

-O2 UK is the second-largest telecommunications services provider in the United Kingdom, with 26 million subscribers (as of November 2019).
+O2 UK is the second-largest telecommunications services provider in the United Kingdom, with 26 million subscribers.
 Its loyalty program, Priority, differs from the traditional path, as uses a Perks program model:

 - There is no point earning/redemption system and the program is free